svzou/pulse-app/docs/DESIGN.md

 Backend:
 - Use Supabase Storage buckets to store exercise image
-- Create user_log table which stores the user id, exercise id, date, weight used, reps, sets, etc.
+- Create a workout_stats table which stores the user id, exercise id, date, weight used, reps, sets, etc.
+- Create exercise table which stores the different kinds of exercises, muscle groups targeted etc

-### Feature 3: ___
+### Feature 3: Workout Log page

 **Description:** This feature enables users to log, view, and reflect on individual workout sessions in a structured format.
 Each workout entry includes detailed information such as exercise names, sets, weight, and reps.
 The top of the page includes a workout summary written by the user that resembles a social media card, showing the date, duration, total volume lifted, and Twitter-like posts.